Yi Hwang: Legacy

 Toegyero, a street in central Seoul, is named after him, and he is depicted on the South Korean 1,000 won note.
-The Taekwondo pattern Toi-Gye was named in honor of Yi Hwang.
+The Taekwon-Do pattern Toi-Gye was named in honor of Yi Hwang.

 Many institutes and university research departments devoted to Yi Hwang have been established.
 The Toegye Studies Institute set up in Seoul in 1970, Kyungpook National University's Toegye Institute opened in 1979, and an institute and library in Dankook University in 1986.
-There are research institutes in Tokyo, Taiwan, Hamburg and the United States.
+There are research institutes in Tokyo, Taiwan, Hamburg, and the United States.

 A notable direct descendant of Yi is poet and independence activist Yi Yuksa, who is also an Andong native.